-Photo Theft?
-How can watermarking help prevent your photos from being used without your permission?
+Photo Theft : Watermarking can help prevent your photos from being used without your permission

 Watermarking your photos is a great way to protect yourself from people claiming your work as their own.
 Plus, it helps build awareness for your brand–so it’s a win-win, right?
 Hey, it can even help boost your brand in a post-COVID world.
 Ideally, a watermark should be a method to reach out to consumers and fellow photographers to let them know who took this astonishing shot.
 It is not to suspect everyone for wanting to steal your work, and thus divert their focus from your great work.

 Here are some tips to remember when watermarking your images: